Central BC

 Historically, the economy in the region has relied on forestry, mining, agriculture, and tourism.
 In recent years, the area has seen significant growth in agritourism from local horse farms and ranches.

-Nuu-Chah-Nulth / Coast Salish First Nations LandsLocated between the Okanagan and Metro Vancouver regions, the Fraser Valley offers a rich mix of rural and urban.
+Nuu-Chah-Nulth / Coast Salish First Nations LandsLocated between the Okanagan and Metro Vancouver regions, the Fraser Valley offers a rich mix of rural and urban lifestyles.

 Fed by the Fraser River, the Valley is the largest agricultural region in BC.
 Dairy, egg, poultry farming, berry production, and legendary Chilliwack sweet corn are some of its most beloved exports.